@supergrain/silo

 const dashboardAdapter: QueryAdapter<{ workspaceId: number }> = {

-return Promise.all(
+Promise.all(

 paramsList.map((p) => fetch(`/api/dashboard?ws=${p.workspaceId}`).then((r) => r.json())),